 This can also include harassment that is not of a sexual nature, but rather regarding someone's gender, opposite or the same.

-Compared to the federal government, the state of Oregon has more protections for employees, granting workers protection from an employer not hiring an applicant based on race, gender, or other protected classes.
+Discrimination is defined as the mistreatment of protected classes.
+Compared to the federal government, the state of Oregon has more protections for employees, granting workers protection from an employer not hiring an applicant based on these protected classes:

-Employees that fall under protected classes are further granted protections from the following:
+Employees that fall under any of these protected classes are further granted protections from the following:

 In Oregon, employees have up to five years, typically, to file a charge for discrimination under OWFA.
 This is a result of statistical proof that most victims of such discrimination take more than a year on average to come forward.